MyTurnyet/spftware-as-craft-blog/content/talks/team-programming-at-conferences.md

 ---
-title: Whole Team Programming Workshop
+title: Team Programming - Conference Workshop
 date: 2023-04-09 15:00:26 -0900
 draft: false
 description: Learn to effectively collaborate with your team to create quality software.